Inappropriate Comedy: Production

 Lohan's scenes were shot in 2010 for Underground Comedy 2010, a production that would have mixed newly filmed sketches with sketches from the original 1997 production of The Underground Comedy Movie.
 The alcohol-detecting ankle monitor she was ordered to wear after she failed to show up for a court hearing is clearly visible as she stands on the street grate.

 A trailer for Underground Comedy 2010 was released in August of that year.
 The project was eventually expanded to a fully new feature film with the production of additional new sketches.
 Ari Shaffir's segment mixed footage with unknowing collaborators and staged action, mostly using the same people brought back "to do a little extra so we can build a story or get me some comeuppance".

 The film was directed by Vince Offer, who also directed The Underground Comedy Movie and, between the two films, became better known for his infomercial sales pitches (his best known product being the ShamWow absorbent towel).

 Reception

-InAPPropriate Comedy was called “worse than Movie 43” by The Hollywood Reporter.
-Rotten Tomatoes gives the film a score of 0%, based on 5 reviews.
-At Metacritic, it holds a score of 1 out of 100, based on 5 reviews, meaning “overwhelming dislike”.
-It is tied with 10 Rules for Sleeping Around, Chaos, Bio-Dome, Not Cool, The Singing Forest, The Garbage Pail Kids Movie, Death of a Nation, Hardbodies, and United Passions as the worst reviewed film on the site.
+InAPPropriate Comedy was called "worse than Movie 43" by The Hollywood Reporter.
+On Rotten Tomatoes, the film has four reviews listed, all of which are negative.
+Metacritic, which uses a weighted average, assigned the film a score of 1 out of 100, based on 5 critics, indicating "overwhelming dislike".
+It is tied with 10 Rules for Sleeping Around, Chaos, Bio-Dome, Not Cool, The Singing Forest, The Garbage Pail Kids Movie, Death of a Nation, Hardbodies, and United Passions as the worst-reviewed film on the site.

 Lohan was nominated for a Golden Raspberry Award for Worst Supporting Actress for her performance in the film (also for Scary Movie 5), but lost to Kim Kardashian for Temptation: Confessions of a Marriage Counselor.